SkylarLJY/go-cmd-line/fileSystem/walk/README.md

 Good practice for cmd line tools to provide feedbacks to user with stdout: `log.Logger`

 `go install` to install the cmd line tool to go bin

+Archiving files: backup before deletion

+`%q` escapes `\n` and prints a string with quotation marks